- Home

 Using external team members is particularly useful for small providers with only one or two trainers/assessors.
 The invaluable experience that industry and other providers bring to the process can allow you to embed new advice and feedback into your practices.

 An internal or external contact cannot lead validation on their own unless they personally meet all the requirements.
-For example, a compliance officer may have the required credentials and vocational learning currency, but may not have the industry currency and vocational skills required.
+For example, a compliance officer may have the required credentials and vocational currency, but may not have the industry competencies required.

 If you’re collaboratively validating assessments with another training provider, you can also share other continuous improvement ideas and achievements.